 Containment Cell (subaqueous) for sediment, also referred to as contained aquatic disposal (CAD), "is a type of subaqueous capping in which the dredged sediment is placed into a natural or excavated depression elsewhere in the water body.
-A related form of disposal, known as level bottom capping, places the dredged sediment on a level bottom elsewhere in the water body, where it is capped.
-[CAD] has been used for navigational dredging projects (e.g., Boston Harbor, Providence River), but has been rarely considered for environmental dredging projects.
-However, there may be instances when neither dredging with land disposal nor capping contaminated sediment in-situ is feasible, and it may be appropriate to evaluate CADs.
-The depression used in the case of a CAD should provide lateral containment of the contaminated material, and also should have the advantage of requiring less maintenance and being more resistant to erosion than level-bottom capping" (EPA, 2005).
+A related form of disposal, known as level bottom capping, places the dredged sediment on a level bottom elsewhere in the water body, where it is capped...The depression used in the case of a CAD should provide lateral containment of the contaminated material, and also should have the advantage of requiring less maintenance and being more resistant to erosion than level-bottom capping" (EPA, 2005).
+CAD is regularly used for navigational dredging projects (e.g., Boston Harbor, Providence River) and has been selected for several environmental dredging projects where the conditions were conducive to CAD cell construction.